badisa/Nexys-3-Script/README.rst

 Usage
 -----
-Outputs a ufc file with the name passed to the script
+Outputs a ucf file with the name passed to the script

 .. code-block::

-    $ufc_generator.py -name Lab0A -i A SD0 -i B SD1 -o F LD0 -o F_2 LD1
+    $ucf_generator.py -name Lab0A -i A SD0 -i B SD1 -o F LD0 -o F_2 LD1